byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 #### *Why make Eco-Enzyme?*

 **Waterborne infections account for 80% of all infectious diseases.**
-There is a serious global environmental resource problem of water, soil and energy that are now coming to bear on *Life As People Know It:* food production, malnutrition, the incidence of diseases, ... .
-By 2025, half the world population will be living in water-stressed areas.(WHO) People are literally killing the micro-biome with chemicals that alter this grand vast unknowable microbial balance of Mother Earth.
+There is a serious global environmental resource problem of water, soil and energy that are now coming to bear on *Life As People Know It:* food production, malnutrition, the incidence of diseases, ... . ***By 2025, half the world population will be living in water-stressed areas.***(WHO) People are literally killing the micro-biome with chemicals that alter this grand vast unknowable microbial balance of Mother Earth.

 **Re-use of wastewater, to recover water, nutrients, or energy, is becoming an important strategy.**

-#### *water*
+#### *WATER*
 It is very difficult to reverse the effects of water pollution.
 Natural processes that cleanse the water can take years, decades, or even centuries, and even with costly technological processes, it can take years to remove all of the harmful substances from the water.
 There are many aspects of the contamination that must be removed. **First, and most importantly, the source of the water pollution must be removed, so that additional water contamination does not occur.**

 **Home Cleaning products and fertilizers made with chemicals and pesticides pollute the underground water, rivers and surrounding ecosystems.** Pharmaceutical drugs and personal care products, also manufactured by many pharmaceutical companies (such as sunscreen lotions, lipsticks, deodorants, perfumes, body soaps, and shampoos, ...), are produced in staggeringly huge quantities; **often equaling or surpassing agrochemicals in tonnage.** The volume consumed is simply astounding.
 All of these go into the ecosystem, most of them into waste treatment systems.
 These conventional cleaning products contain harmful amounts of chemicals such as phosphate, nitrates, ammonia, chlorine etc. The accumulated effect of these chemicals released from every household causes significant damage to the health of the environment and the body.